LearnOnDemandSystems/docs/lod/lab-series.md

 1. **Enabled**: Check this box to enable the Lab Series.
 If this box is left unchecked, the Lab Series will not be available to users.

+1. **Automatically Disable**: The date that the lab series can be set to be disabled.
+A disabled series is not accessible via API and the labs within cannot be launched.

 ## Limits

 1. **Max RAM Usage**: The maximum amount of RAM that can be used in the Lab Series, across all lab launches.
 Once this limit is reached, users will not be able to launch labs until another user closes their lab.